KillerCodeMonkey/ngx-quill/README.md

 Angular templates provide some assurance against XSS in the form of client side sanitizing of all inputs https://angular.io/guide/security#xss.

-Ngx-quill provides the config paramter `sanitize` to sanitize html-strings passed as `ngModel` or `formControl` to the component.
+Ngx-quill components provide the input paramter `sanitize` to sanitize html-strings passed as `ngModel` or `formControl` to the component.

 It is **deactivated per default** to avoid stripping content or styling, which is not expected.